catalyzeio/paas-cli-reference/combined_docs.md

   -r, --resolve=true        Whether or not to attempt to automatically resolve incomplete SSL certificate issues
 ```

 `certs update` works nearly identical to the [certs create](#certs-create) command.
 All rules regarding self signed certs and certificate resolution from the `certs create` command apply to the `certs update` command.
 This is useful for when your certificates have expired and you need to upload new ones.
-Simply update your certs, then redeploy your services.
-Here is a sample command
+Update your certs and then redeploy your service_proxy.
+Here is a sample command:

 ```
 catalyze certs update mywebsite.com ~/path/to/new/cert.pem ~/path/to/new/priv.key